How To Fit A Velux Window To A Tiled Roof

 2. Remove the window, the hood, the box with the brackets and other parts, and the instruction booklet.

-3. Place the window in an upright position, remove the pieces of polystyrene at the top of it.
+3. Place the window in an upright position and remove the pieces of polystyrene at the top of it.
 If your window is a centre pivot, open the window, remove the polystyrene blocks from the control bar, and put them on the sash.
 Turn the sash so those blocks are on the floor, and then use the button on the hinges to remove the sash from the frame.
 Put it in a safe place while you work.

-Creating the Opening For the Window
+Creating an Opening For the Window

 1. Use the carpenter's square and a pencil to mark the area where you will install the Velux window.
 Be sure to mark the centre of that area as well.
 The opening you create should be 40mm to 60mm wider than the new window.